-The main question that must be on your minds now!
-Generally speaking, it is not recommended to workout arms after chest day, however this is not a hard and fast rule
+The main question that must be on your mind now!
+Generally speaking, it is not recommended to workout arms after chest day, however, this is not a hard and fast rule

 The validity of this recommendation largely depends upon your training level and your overall workout routine, but just what do I mean?

 Is it beneficial or will it help me build muscle (big arms) to train arms after chest day?